What Is an Insurance Agent?

 Insurance agents can finish a policy transaction by themselves because they work directly for the insurer.
 This means you can close on the policy faster.

-Insurance brokers don’t work for any insurance company, so they can’t finish a transaction by themselves.
+Brokers typically arrange coverage with an insurer after finding the best option for the client.
 They need to contact the insurance company to finalize your sale, meaning your insurance process might take longer.

 What to Ask When Shopping for Insurance